Can I contest my parent's Will?

-In some cases, a person may inherit less from their parents than what they had expected.
+In some cases, a person may inherit less from their parents than what they had expected, or may not be listed in their Will at all.
 Other people will know exactly what they are going to receive, perhaps having been told by their parents during their lifetime or having dealt with their parent’s finances as their Attorney (you can read more about what an Attorney is on our Wills, Trusts and Probate Solicitors’ page, here).

 Can I contest my parent’s Will?